hfcrypt/hfcrypt/README.md

 ## :newspaper_roll: News + Updates

 October 12, 2023: Removed the port `7860` requirement, open-sourced demo app (located in `app` directory).

+## :teacher: How it works

+1. HFCrypt reads your app from the `app` directory.
+2. The app is bundled into a single `.hfc` (HFCrypt) file, using the ZIP file format.
+This means that not only is the app encrypted, but it is also compressed.
+3. The HFCrypt Bundle is encrypted using Fernet encryption and a random key.
+The random key is displayed in the CLI.
+4. Create a new space, with any SDK.
+5. Place the encryption key in Hugging Face Spaces Secrets, under the `HFCRYPT_KEY` variable name.
+6. Upload the contents of the `out` directory to the Hugging Face Space.
+7. Building takes slightly longer than normal.
+On build, the bundle is decrypted using the key.

 ## :warning: Security Note